dereksonderegger/444/docs/07_Factors.md

 <img src="07_Factors_files/figure-html/unnamed-chunk-5-1.png" width="672" />

-We might want to apply some function to all the functon labels.
-Perhaps we want to remove whitespace or perhaps we want to capitalize all the labels.
+We might want to apply some function to all the labels.
+Perhaps we want to remove white space or perhaps we want to capitalize all the labels.
 To apply a function to each of the labels, we use the `fct_relabel()` function.

 ```r